A Gentle Guide for Parents

 It’s Not Just About Behaviour

-When a child struggles to listen, it is often not about defiance.
+When a child struggles to listen, they may not be choosing to ignore you.

 Listening is a complex skill that involves: